calebelee05/CS180-Lab23-Team1-Project/README.md

     - TestServer.java: Tests the functionality of the Server class.
     - TestDatabase.java: Tests the functionality of the combined Database class.

+Phase 3: Building the GUI
+Designing and building the graphical user interface for the marketplace.

+## GUI.java
+    -

+## GUIInterface.java
+    -

 ## How to Run
 1. Compile Server.java and GUI.java classes with `javac Server.java` and `javac GUI.java`.
 2. Initialize the server first with `java Server`, then run the client side with `java GUI`; this will start the GUI.